Top 9 Things to Do in Nairobi, Kenya

 facade of Nairobi National Museum with metal sculpture of tree in front

-Nairobi National Museum is the flagship facility of the National Museums of Kenya, a public entity that manages museums, monuments, and important archaeological sites throughout the country.
+Nairobi National Museum is the flagship facility of the National Museums of Kenya.

 Visit the Nairobi National Museum

 The Nairobi National Museum was started in 1910 by naturalists who wished to catalog samples of the wildlife and plants of the region.
-Today it houses diverse collections to represent Kenya’s heritage through history, nature, culture, and contemporary art.
+Today it also houses exhibits on history, culture, and contemporary art.

-You could easily spend a full day immersing yourself in the collections, then strolling through the beautiful botanical and sculpture gardens that surround it.
+It’s easy to spend hours immersed in the collections, then strolling through the beautiful botanical and sculpture gardens that surround the museum.

-Near the museum lies Nairobi Snake Park, a wonderful stop for lovers of things that creep and crawl.
-Animals at the park include many species of snakes, amphibians, and marine and freshwater fish.
-It even has crocodiles!
+Near the museum lies Nairobi Snake Park, perfect for lovers of things that creep and crawl.
+Here you’ll find many species of snakes, amphibians, and marine and freshwater fish.
+The park even has giant snails and millipedes!

 Nairobi Snake Park rescues and rehabilitates Kenya’s indigenous snakes and educates the public about their practical benefits, such as rodent control.
-Staff help reduce human-snake conflicts by offering removal and rehoming services.
-They also teach people the differences between harmless snakes and potentially dangerous ones.
+They also teach people the differences between harmless snakes and dangerous ones.

 nairobi skyline at sunset with skyscrapers and colorful buildings in foreground